JujuAdams/Scribble/8.0/hdiw-string-parsing.md

 ?> If you're unfamiliar with buffers, take a look at [GameMaker's documentation](https://manual.yoyogames.com/GameMaker_Language/GML_Reference/Buffers/Buffers.htm) on the matter.
 Additionally, DragoniteSpam has a [good video](https://www.youtube.com/watch?v=xfUcVqEtYz4) on the topic.

-Scribble's parser is built like so (some parts abbreviated for the sake of clarity):
+Scribble's parser can be found in `__scribble_generate_model()` - it's the first major loop in that function.
+The parser is built like so (some parts abbreviated for the sake of clarity):

 - Create a buffer, and write the UTF-8-encoded string into it
 - Create a data structure to store per-glyph data.
 Scribble uses a ds_grid for this